dustinrb/CBECws_bootsrap/README.md

 ## Quickstart

-To compile QChem on the workstations in the offices, simply clone this repository into your home directory and run:
+To compile QChem on the workstations in the office, just clone this repository into your home directory and run:

 ``` sh
 bash ~/CBECws_bootstrap/build_qchem.sh